 Beside the tradition, the music, the good wine and the local dishes you can admire also the colorful and historical costumes.

-This year takes place the 132nd edition of the Merano Grape Festival.
 The first edition of this traditional event goes back to the year 1886 as the local author Karl Wolf implemented the idea of a grape festival together with the former health resort director Friedrich Lentner.